Payola (Northern Irish band): Formation

-Formed from the ashes of "Lazy" in 1998 by Philip McCarroll, releasing their first E.P Stick 2 Fingers Up on Good Vibrations Records.
-The band's style of music is definitively 'Hard Rock' that contains mixes of punk rock, grunge and heavy metal.
-Pay*Ola first rose to prominence in 2000 when they starred in an episode of short live BBC/[RTE] documentary series, Ferry Tales.
-The episode charted the band's Spinal Tap-like journey from Belfast to a gig in London.
-The episode was broadcast on BBC 1 in Northern Ireland and RTÉ in the Republic of Ireland and featured seven of the band's original songs.
-Stuart Bailie of NME once said: "Pay*Ola have an untamed affection for the spirit of Rock 'n' Roll."
+Philip McCarroll, previously of the band Lazy, formed Pay*Ola in 1998.
+Their first E.P., Stick 2 Fingers Up, was released on Good Vibrations Records.
+Pay*Ola first rose to prominence in 2000 when they starred in an episode of the short-lived BBC/[RTE] documentary series Ferry Tales.
+The episode charted the band's journey from Belfast to a gig in London.
+The episode featured seven of the band's original songs.

 Felix

 Pay*Ola gained popularity throughout 2001 and 2002 when their song, "Felix" from The Felix E.P. was played extensively on one of Northern Ireland's most popular radio stations, Cool FM.
 "Felix" was also chosen as one of 60 finalists in the 2002 'International Songwriting Competition'.
 They released their third E.P., More Iconic Than Ironicin May 2002, songs from which were played extensively during gigs up and down Northern Ireland, including major NI radio hit "Carter's Song".